-St Francis School values learning and everyone within our community.
-The uniqueness and diversity within our staff, student and parent body is valued and celebrated.
-Everyone is a learner and everyone is deemed to have an 'elastic' capacity to learn.
-We make provision for developing the emotional learning of all of our students, but most particularly for the most vulnerable and challenging students.
-Our learning culture emphasises learning as a process, learning from mistakes, the importance of feelings in learning, and learning how to communicate responsibility for one's own feelings.
+St Kew values learning and everyone within our community.
+We make provision for developing the emotional learning of all of our pupils, but particularly for the most vulnerable and challenging pupils.
+Our learning culture emphasises learning as a process, learning from mistakes, the importance of feelings in learning, and learning how to communicate responsibility for one's own feelings and actions.

-Responsibility for one's own learning is prized.
-Independent, adapted, resource based and collaborative learning are encouraged.
-It is understood and accepted that all learners have their own emotional needs sometimes, these can be addressed as a part of promoting learning.
+Responsibility for one's own learning is one of our St Kew Family Ties.
+Independent, resource based and collaborative learning is encouraged.
+It is understood and accepted that all learners have their own emotional needs - and these can be addressed as a part of promoting learning.

-The adults encountered by the children at school have an important responsibility to model high standards of behaviour, both in their dealings with the children and with each other, as their example has an important influence on the children.
+The adults supporting the children at school have an important responsibility to model high standards of behaviour, both in their dealings with the children and with each other, as their example has an important influence on the children.